Eighonet/REIGNNv1/README.md

 ![Package_image](resources/iswc_package_scheme_wh_upd.png#gh-light-mode-only)
 ![Package_image](resources/iswc_package_scheme_dm_upd.png#gh-dark-mode-only)

-We also publish our code regarding the processing of initial datasets.
+We publish our code regarding the processing of initial datasets.
 It can be freely used for the construction of new heterogeneous graphs -

 ```python
 from dataset_extractor.loader import load